Starting A Bonsai From Seed – A Guide For Years 1 To 5

 There is one important thing to consider at this time which is that you do need to let the tree grow.
 You cant just be pruning it constantly.

-It is best to let it grow out to about 6 to 8 pairs of leaves.
+It is best to let it grow out to about 6 to 8 pairs of leaves before pruning.
 If you just see a new shoot pop and a week later you cut it, the tree would will get weaker and weaker.
-You will still be pruning often, but let it stretch out in between.
+You will still be pruning often, but let it stretch out a little bit in between pruning.
 The tree wants to grow, so let it.
 This is what gives it strength and vigor.

 You will find tops of trees grow faster than lower down, so you may find you have to trim the top more often.
 It’s a bit of a balancing act.

-You need to let the tree grow without it getting too much out of control, but making sure it’s healthy.
+You also need to let the tree grow without it getting too out of control, while also making sure it’s healthy.
 You also don’t want the top to grow more than the bottom which will ruin the look of your tree.

 Don’t Get Overwhelmed

-This might all seem liker a lot, but if you follow the development stage you will be more than prepared for the ramification stage.
+This might all seem liker a lot of information, but if you follow the development stage you will be more than prepared for the ramification stage.

 It’s a long a slow process so you will have plenty of time to learn and prepare.